frnmst/md-toc/README.rst

 result invisible after the markdown file has been translated.

-By default titles up to three indentation levels (in HTML: ``h1``, ``h2``, ``h3``) will be included in the TOC but the user can decide to keep any wanted level.
+By default titles up to three indentation levels (in HTML: ``h1``, ``h2``, ``h3``) will be included in the TOC but the user can decide to keep all possible levels.

-md_toc makes it is possible to generate ordered or unordered TOCs.
+md_toc makes it is possible to generate ordered and unordered TOCs.
 In both cases each element of the TOC is by default a link to a paragraph in the web page.
-It is also possible to generate non-linked version of the TOC.
+It is also possible to generate a non-linked version of the TOC.

 If the user wants it, there is the possibility to ignore space indentations within the TOC.

-Rules for generating the TOC are determined by the selected markdown parser. md-toc aimes to be as conformant as possible in respect to each one of them.
-This was possible by studying the available documentation and/or reverse engineering the source code.
+Rules for generating the TOC are determined by the selected markdown parser. md-toc aimes infact to be as conformant as possible in respect to each one of them.
+This was possible by studying the available documentations and by reverse engineering the source codes.

 Documentation
 -------------